Shaza-Safi/Ontario_Sunshine_List/Data_Cleanings_Procedure.md

 	![Three_Four_Char](https://user-images.githubusercontent.com/89538802/150037235-34a2c042-544a-4481-8350-47fae3b933c8.png)

  -	Review ‘first names’ for any prefixes such as dr , mr, mrs, miss and remove from the ‘first name’
- -	Review ‘first names’ for punctuation such as comma
+ -	Review ‘first names’ for punctuation such as comma and replace with ""
+  -	Review ‘first names’ for punctuation such as period and replace with " "

 ![word_count](https://user-images.githubusercontent.com/89538802/150037083-5142cd04-f31f-4afb-9f60-020e3de02e55.png)